-If there is blood in the urine, especially if a person is above 40 years old, it is important not to rule out bladder cancer.
+If there is blood in the urine, especially if a person is above 40 years old, it is important to not rule out bladder cancer.

 If your occupation requires exposure to chemicals that are known to cause bladder cancer (such as aniline dye), protective clothing may be beneficial.
 Smoking doubles the risk of developing bladder cancer.
 Therefore, the risk is reduced if you do not smoke.